Road Safety Programs

 The Australian Government also supports a range of sector-led programs focused on improving the safety for Australian road users.

 The Australasian New Car Assessment Program (ANCAP Safety) is an independent safety ratings program that provides information for consumers on the level of safety provided by both new and used vehicles, showing how well a vehicle protects its occupants from death or serious injury in a crash.
 The Australian Government has committed $8.96 million from 2016-17 to supporting ANCAP Safety until 2022-23.
 Learn more about ANCAP Safety.

 The Used Car Safety Ratings (UCSR) program provides consumers with independent information on the level of safety offered by used vehicles in the event of an accident.
 The USCR program is funded as part of the Australian Government’s $8.96 million ANCAP Safety funding commitment from 2016-17 until 2022-23.
 Learn more about the Used Car Safety Ratings program.

 Digital Road Safety Passport

-The Office of Road Safety has provided $1.8 million to support the Australian Road Safety Foundation’s (ARSF) Digital Road Safety Passport, ‘Roadset’.
-The tool targets year nine students, providing free online interactive learning to help young people become better road users, covering the foundations of road safety, including getting to and from school safely.
-Learn more about the Digital Road Safety Passport.
+The Australian Road Safety Foundation’s Digital Road Safety Passport, also known as ‘Roadset’, is a free online interactive learning tool to help young people become better road users.
+With a focus on year 9 students, the program covers the foundations of road safety, including getting to and from school safely.
+The Australian Government has committed $1.8 million to the Roadset program from 2019-20 until 2021-22.
+Learn more about the Digital Road Safety Passport (Roadset).

 Heavy Vehicle Safety Initiative (HVSI)

-The Office of Road Safety provides $5.5 million each year to support implementable, value-for-money projects that deliver tangible improvements to heavy vehicle safety.
+The Australian Government provides $5.5 million each year to support implementable, value-for-money projects that deliver tangible improvements to heavy vehicle safety.
 Learn more about the Heavy Vehicle Safety Initiative.